zetro-malik/Javascript-Essentials/README.md

 - **Parallelism:** Parallelism is the simultaneous execution of multiple tasks using different processors and cores, typically outside the scope of JavaScript itself.

 - **Throttling:** Throttling is the control of the rate or frequency of the execution of a piece of code to manage performance or prevent excessive resource consumption.

+- **Higher Order Function:** Function taking another function in the arguments or a function that returns a function for e.g foreach

+- **First Class Function:** Function are treated like normal variable and can be stored inside a variable.

+- **iife (immediately invoked function expression)** An IIFE in JavaScript is like a self-contained function that runs as soon as it's defined, providing a way to encapsulate code and prevent variable pollution in the global scope make variables private.